AlexeyGolovenkov/DevHelper/README.md

 #import "PortalManager.h"
 #import <Foundation/Foundation.h>
 ```

 ### Copy Line Above
 Copies a previous line to current cursor position.
 Coping is started from the column where cursor is placed.
 Useful for number of similar lines of code.
 Good example - parsing of JSON or NSCoding protocol implementing

+### Comment out
+Add /\* before and \*/ after selected text.
+Selection is extended by inserted symbols.
+If selection is empty, just adds symbols at cursor position and move the cursor between.